aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-gradient-effects/_index.md

 ## Import Packages

 Start by importing the necessary packages in your Java project.
 This ensures that you have access to the Aspose.PSD functionality.
-Here's a basic example:

 ```java
 import com.aspose.psd.Color;